sangwoo3/academic-kickstart/content/publication/accv18.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
 publication = "In Proceedings of the 2018 Asian Conference on Computer Vision." publication_short = "In *ACCV*"

 # Abstract and optional shortened version.
-abstract = "The video based CNN works have focused on effective ways to fuse appearance and motion networks, but they typically lack utilizing temporal in- formation over video frames.
-In this work, we present a novel spatio-temporal fusion network (STFN) that integrates temporal dynamics of appearance and mo- tion information from entire videos.
-The captured temporal dynamic information is then aggregated for a better video level representation and learned via end-to- end training.
-The spatio-temporal fusion network consists of two set of Residual Inception blocks that extract temporal dynamics and a fusion connection for ap- pearance and motion features.
-The benefits of STFN are: (a) it captures local and global temporal dynamics of complementary data to learn video-wide infor- mation; and (b) it is applicable to any network for video classification to boost performance.
+abstract = "The video based CNN works have focused on effective ways to fuse appearance and motion networks, but they typically lack utilizing temporal information over video frames.
+In this work, we present a novel spatio-temporal fusion network (STFN) that integrates temporal dynamics of appearance and motion information from entire videos.
+The captured temporal dynamic information is then aggregated for a better video level representation and learned via end-to-end training.
+The spatio-temporal fusion network consists of two set of Residual Inception blocks that extract temporal dynamics and a fusion connection for appearance and motion features.
+The benefits of STFN are: (a) it captures local and global temporal dynamics of complementary data to learn video-wide information; and (b) it is applicable to any network for video classification to boost performance.
 We explore a variety of design choices for STFN and verify how the network performance is varied with the ablation studies.
-We perform exper- iments on two challenging human activity datasets, UCF101 and HMDB51, and achieve the state-of-the-art results with the best network."
+We perform experiments on two challenging human activity datasets, UCF101 and HMDB51, and achieve the state-of-the-art results with the best network."

 # Featured image thumbnail (optional)
 image_preview = "accv18.png"